Sophia first responders to get specialized dementia training

 Sophia City Police and Volunteer Fire department members will receive Dementia Situational Awareness Training on Monday, Sept.
-13 at 5:30 p.m. at Sophia Police Dept. headquarters at 200 Mills Avenue in Sophia, the site of the former Sophia-Soak Creek Elementary School.
+13, at 5:30 p.m. at Sophia Police Dept. headquarters at 200 Mills Ave. in Sophia, the site of the former Sophia-Soak Creek Elementary School.

 Dementia Care Consultants and co-owners of Equipped, Empowered, and Enabled, LLC JT Hunter, CDP, and Lori McGlumphy, CIHP will provide this comprehensive and specialized training, assisting first responders with the skills to respond and engage with those living with dementia whether they answer a call to a home, on the street, or in any emergency situation.